golioth/docs/docs/firmware/device-sdk/firmware-upgrade/guide-dfu.md

 * Upload the alternative image version to Golioth Console and prepare it for release
 * The active application running the DFU service will automatically download the release candidate and update the firmware.

+## Get Device Credentials

 The first requirement of the service is creating device credentials.
 This procedure is available in the Getting Started Guide.
 The goliothctl command line tool interacts with the golioth console to create a virtual device.
-Virtual device credentials are applied to the embedded device via the proj.conf file.
+Virtual device credentials in this sample are applied to the embedded device via the proj.conf file.
 This credential configuration method is common to all Golioth service reference code.

-The next steps will vary slightly based on the target hardware setup dependencies.
+The next steps will vary slightly based on the target hardware.
 The final command line arguement in the build commands is the directory in which the sample project lives.
 This specification will depend upon where the command was executed from in the terminal.
 The project is located in <ProjectRoot\>/modules/lib/golioth/samples/dfu.
 Golioth has tested the following three targets:

 <Tabs
 groupId="targets"
 defaultValue="nrf"
-values={[
+values=
+{[
   {label: 'nRF9160 Feather', value: 'nrf9160-feather'},
   {label: 'nRF9160 DK', value: 'nrf9160-dk'},
   {label: 'nRF52840 DK + ESP32-WROOM-32', value: 'esp-32'},
 ]}>

 <TabItem value="nrf9160-feather">